-Education is essential to the patient and, as you can see, it can vary quite dramatically depending on patient needs.
+Education is essential to the patient and can vary quite dramatically depending on their individual needs.

-In terms of the surgical patient, some of the most important education we give them is the education before surgery, their preoperative education.
+In terms of the surgical patient, some of the most important education we provide is preoperative education before surgery.

-The goal of preoperative education is to not only prepare the patient for their surgery, but also to prepare them for what to expect following the surgery.
-Therefore it can be quite extensive!
-We’ll look at some of the common areas of preoperative education in this article.
+The goal of preoperative education is to not only prepare the patient for surgery but also to prepare them for what to expect following the surgery.
+Therefore, it can be quite extensive.

 (Tollefson et al. 2012)